beautifulcode/hyde/README.md

 ### Feature Toggles for Elixir

-Basic Redis backed module to make flipping features on/off for individuals or named groups a snap
+Basic Redis backend module to make flipping features on/off for individuals or named groups a snap

-*WARNING* - Alpha software: likely to change APIs significantly as it is under active development
+*WARNING* - NOT MAINTAINED

 ## Installation